model-checking/kani/rfc/src/rfcs/0009-function-contracts.md

    }
    ```

-   This expanded harness is then verified like any other harness but also gives
+   Kani verifies the expanded harness like any other harness which gives the
-   the green light for the next step: verified stubbing.
+   green light for the next step: verified stubbing.

 3. In the last phase the **verified** contract is ready for us to use to
    **stub** other harnesses.

    Unlike in regular stubbing, there has to be at least one associated
-   `proof_for_contract` harness for each function to stub *and* it requires all
+   `proof_for_contract` harness for each function to stub *and* by default it
-   such harnesses to pass verification before attempting verification of any
+   requires all such harnesses to pass verification before attempting
-   harnesses that use it as a stub.
+   verification of any harnesses that use it as a stub.

    A possible harness that uses our `my_div` contract could be the following: